 The troubleshooting is so slow.
 I think it’s absurd there’s no helpdesk number.
 There should be one in place, even if it was a temporary measure to assist with the roll-on of the service.

 Before you’ve actually got the username and password, you’re not classified as being ‘onboarded’, and apparently there’s a whole load of people who aren’t onboarded yet.
 We’ve been told there are about a hundred people who are onboarded with the system supplier we’ve gone with, but they can’t carry on because they haven’t had the software properly installed and the certificates downloaded.

 I’ve heard that there are only 5% of products scanned onto the central database.
 This coincides with the kind of information I’ve got locally in terms of colleagues calling for help because they’ve had scanning issues, red light issues, issues with products being unknown or unable to be scanned.

 Although these aren’t indications of suspicious or falsified medicines, it’s apparent that many products aren’t on the system yet.

-‘Even though it feels like we’re isolation, independents aren’t alone’
+‘Even though it feels like we’re in isolation, independents aren’t alone’

 For us, it’s going to be another week before we can start decommissioning medicines so I contacted our IT helpdesk to see whether they can help.
 Unfortunately they can’t, but reassured me that these are common problems.